The Tasmanian Economic Regulator (the Regulator) approves prices for regulated services

-Two-part pricing is where a customer's charges comprise a fixed charge and a variable charge, as set out above.
+Under two-part pricing, a customer's charges are made up of fixed and variable charges, as set out above.
 Two‑part pricing for water commenced on a state-wide basis from 1 July 2012.

 Can I get a discount on my water and sewerage bill?